-If you have fatty liver because of obesity or unhealthy eating habits, your doctor may also suggest that you increase physical activity and eliminate certain types of food from your diet.
+If you have fatty liver because of obesity or unhealthy eating habits, your doctor may also suggest that you increase physical activity and eliminate or add certain types of foods to your diet.
 Reducing the number of calories you eat each day can help you lose weight and heal your liver.

 In the early stages, you can improve and reverse fatty liver disease by reducing or eliminating fatty foods and foods high in sugar from your diet.
-Choose healthier foods such as fresh fruits, fresh vegetables, whole grains, and healthy fats like those in nuts and avocados.
-Replace red meats with lean animal proteins such as soy, chicken, turkey, and fish.
+Choose a balanced diet with healthier foods such as fresh fruits, fresh vegetables, whole grains, and healthy fats like those in nuts and avocados.
+Replace red meats with lean proteins such as soy, chicken, turkey, and fish.
 Sweetened drinks, juices, and sodas should be avoided.

-If fatty liver persists and is not reversed, it can progress into liver disease and cirrhosis.
+If fatty liver persists and isn’t reversed, it can progress into liver disease, cirrhosis, or cancer.
 The progression to cirrhosis is dependent on the cause.
-In alcoholic fatty liver, continuing to drink alcohol in excess can lead to rapid development of cirrhosis and subsequent liver failure.
+In alcoholic fatty liver, continuing to drink alcohol in excess can lead to liver failure.

 The progression of nonalcoholic fatty liver disease varies, but in most people it does not lead to liver scarring and cirrhosis.
-However, if you are diagnosed with steatohepatitis, you have a higher chance of developing scarring and liver disease.
-Twenty-five percent of people with steatohepatitis will develop cirrhosis within a decade.
+However, if you’re diagnosed with steatohepatitis, you have a higher chance of developing scarring and liver disease.
+Twenty percent of people with steatohepatitis will go on to develop worsening liver disease.